EMERGENCY STOP

 - Inspect wiring: Open the control panel and trace the E-stop circuit wiring from the button to the controller terminals.
 Look for loose connections, broken wires, or corrosion at terminal blocks.

-- Test switch: With power off, use a multimeter to verify continuity through the E-stop switch when released and open circuit when pressed.
+- Test switch: With power off, use a multimeter to verify continuity through the E-stop switch when released and an open circuit when pressed.
 Replace the switch if readings are incorrect.

 - Reset controller: After correcting the issue, clear the EMERGENCY STOP alarm on the controller and attempt a start.